Read our complete guide to find out everything you need to know about group health insurance for your financial services business.

 Group health insurance is one of the most popular employee benefits that financial firms can provide.
 With group health insurance, your financial firm pays premiums to a health insurance company.
 These premiums are sourced both from company funds and withholdings from employee paychecks.
 In return for paying these premiums, the insurance company will help pay for medical costs incurred by your employees.

 Who needs group health insurance?

 Offering an attractive health insurance policy is a key benefit that will help your financial firm attract and retain talent.
 While not required for all financial firms, it is more than likely a benefit you will need to provide your employees in order to stay competitive with other firms in the market.
 Moreover, for firms with 50 or more full-time employees, offering group health insurance may be required under the Affordable Care Act.

-For companies, providing group health insurance can provide an important tax benefit.
-The premiums you and your employees pay for health insurance premiums are tax deductible.
+Providing group health insurance can also provide an important tax benefit.
+The premiums you and your employees pay are tax deductible.
 This also reduces your employees’ taxable income, which lowers your business payroll taxes as well.

 The five main types of group health insurance are:

 - Preferred Provider Organization